FreifunkWetzlar/site-ffwz/README.md

-Freifunk Wetzlar Firmware
+Freifunk Wetzlar Firmware,
-Based on Freifunk Karlsruhe
+based on Freifunk Karlsruhe
 ===========================

 How To Build